For more detailed information, please change to the German version of this website.

 The following documents must be attached to the application:

-• Proof of the first professional university certificate (incl. translation, if not issued in German or English) consisting of the certificate as well as an overview of subjects/grades with an indication of the credit points (transcript)
+• Proof of the first university certificate (incl. translation, if not issued in German or English) consisting of the certificate as well as an overview of subjects/grades with an indication of the credit points (transcript)

 or

-• official transcript of records with current ECTS total incl. current average grade, issued by the respective responsible office of the university (e.g. examinations office) or download from a university's own online portal
+in the case of a Bachelor's degree not yet completed in the European Higher Education Area, an ECTS certificate with current ECTS total incl. current average grade issued by the respective responsible office of the university (e.g. examinations office) or download from a university's own online portal.

-Details see https://www.tu.berlin/go2966/
+Details see https://www.tu.berlin/en/go2966/

-Front side of your identity card or passport (with personal data)
+• Identification document : copy of your identity card or passport (with personal data)

 Please note: The missing proof does not lead to a rejection of the application, however, no waiting semesters can be credited without proof.

-• For graduates from PR China, Vietnam, Mongolia and Iran, there are additional country-specific requirements that must be met when applying.
+• For graduates from India, PR China, Vietnam, Mongolia and Iran, there are additional country-specific requirements that must be met when applying.
 Further information can be found on the following page.

 • A letter of motivation (max.
 2 DIN A4 pages) with information on the specific reasons for choosing the course of study, personal suitability for successfully completing the M.A.
 "Design & Computation" as well as possible goals for further professional development.